deeplearning4j/deeplearning4j-docs/eclipse-quickstart.md

 ### <a name="GetDL4J">Getting Deep Learning 4 Java</a>

 The first step is to download DeepLearning4J and the examples.
 If you have an existing Github account with github client installed, use the GIT instructions.
-If you're new to GIT and don't have access to Github client due to corporate firewalls and restrictions, use without GIT instructions.
+If you're new to GIT or don't have access to Github client due to corporate firewalls and restrictions, use without GIT instructions.

 #### <a name="WithGIT">With GIT</a>